How to enjoy Seville with teens (and tweens)

 🧆 Tapas tour

 The very best tapas tours in Sevilla (in my opinion) are run by Devour Tours.
 Their tours are adaptable for vegetarians, which is important in a meat-loving city such as Sevilla.
 I took one recently and there were a couple of teens on the tour with their parents.
 They seemed happy enough gobbling down all the tasty food.
+Note that these tours are adaptable for vegetarians.

 Book an evening tapas tour around Triana